 Q: May I independently find someone to adopt my foster pet?

 A: Sure!
 But the prospective adopter still must go through our MCAS adoption process.
 We are legally responsible for each animal brought into our organization, and have an obligation to follow proper procedures to ensure that the animal will be going to the right home.
 If you have a relative, friend, or neighbor that is interested in your foster pet, have them fill out an adoption application and contact foster coordinator for more information on adopting a foster pet that is not in the shelter

 Q: How long does it take to get approved as a foster home?

 A: If you complete the foster contract application while in the shelter, generally we can approve that day.
 However it can take us a few days and if needed may contact you for an interview.
 We reserve the right for a home visit.
-Generally it takes just a short time before you hear if you're approved to be an MCAS foster home.
-Email the foster coordinator to set up foster arrangements at email@example.com
+Email the foster coordinator to set up foster arrangements at firstname.lastname@example.org